emmalynfoster/csxl.unc.edu/docs/specs/academic_advising.md

 | `subscribe_to_document_and_calendar_changes`  | `"webhook/resubscribe"` | Used by CloudApps to resubscribe to the webhook every 28 days  |
 | `notification_handler`                | `"webhook/notifications"` | Refreshes databased based on uuid of resource that changed, either drop-ins or documents |

+### Testing<a name='Testing'></a>

+The Advising feature has full, thorough testing for each service, including the Document Service and Drop-in Service.
+To test using API data, you can make API calls in the docs using the endpoints listed in the `googleapi_integration.md` with further instructions.

+The endpoints are as listed:
+api/documents (refresh documents)
+api/drop-ins (reset drop-ins)

+These will reset the tables with data from the Google Workspace resources rather than our test data.

+## Future Considerations<a name='FutureConsiderations'></a>
+In the future, the Drop-in Reminders function will hopefully be implemented.
+We also hope to change the way API data is populated, and use a synctoken to grab individual changes for modified events and/or documents, rather than deleting and repopulating each entry.
+We also hope to solely rely on the webhook subscription instead of a recurring cron job to prevent repetitive and unnecessary API calls.